cp-algorithms/cp-algorithms/src/algebra/factorization.md

 ### Precomputed primes

-The further we extend the wheel factorization method, we will only be left with prime numbers to check.
+Extending the wheel factorization method indefinitely, we will only be left with prime numbers to check.
 A good way of checking this is to precompute all prime numbers with the [Sieve of Eratosthenes](sieve-of-eratosthenes.md) until $\sqrt{n}$, and test them individually.

 ```{.cpp file=factorization_trial_division4}